freelawproject/free.law/content/the-importance-of-backups.md

 This PACER situation presses home more than ever the importance of having a backup.
-Many critics of the PACER system were dissatisfied with many aspects of the AOC's custodianship of America's judicial record, but no critic ever thought that after so much work to move to online electronic records, we would return to an offline system of access to court records.
+Many critics of the PACER system were dissatisfied with many aspects of the AO's custodianship of America's judicial record, but no critic ever thought that after so much work to move to online electronic records, we would return to an offline system of access to court records.
 If we now cannot even count on the courts to keep the